 Methods

-Developed through a collaboration between the University of Bologna, Wageningen University, and Ruhr University Bochum, is-pero simplifies peroxisomal protein identification using a structured, multi-step workflow:
+Developed through a collaboration between the University of Bologna, Wageningen University,

 Key Workflow Steps